-Other Assets & Deferred Outflows include project funds receivables, accrued interest receivable on investments, deferred pension outflows, and other receivables.
+Other Assets & Deferred Outflows include project funds receivables, accrued interest receivable on investments, deferred outflows of resources related to pensions, and other receivables.

 Liabilities

 DASNY's liabilities are comprised primarily of Bonds and Notes Outstanding.
 The balance of DASNY's liabilities include (1) Accrued Interest Payable, and (2) Other Liabilities.